SFH-Foundation/sfhfoundation/docs/books/quran/50-vital-verses.md

+---
-tital: Qur’an: 50 Vital Verses
+title: Qur’an - 50 Vital Verses

-description: The selected verses in this booklet are exceptionally potent when reflected upon.
+description: These selected verses are exceptionally potent when reflected upon.
 They lift human consciousness towards its cosmic origin and therefore complete the story and meaning of human life.
+image: books/quran/img/50_vital_verses.jpg
+---

 # Qur’an: 50 Vital Verses